 Continuous Beam

-DLT+ can be used to calculate single-span and continuous beams for reinforced concrete, steel and timber with an unlimited number of spans, with or without cantilevers.
+DLT+ can be used to calculate single-span and continuous beams for reinforced concrete, steel, timber and aluminum with an unlimited number of spans, with or without cantilevers.
 Cross-sections can be constant or variable.
 Joints are also possible.
-In addition to the optically adapted interface, easier operation, a clear and detailed customizable output, the program offers a completely revised interactive reinforcement guide.
+In addition to the optically adapted interface, better usability, a clear and detailed customizable documentation, the program offers an interactive reinforcement layout.

 to the shop